 This can place enormous demands on an in-house team.
 You may not have the resources to update SEO all the time.

 The other factor is that it’s easy to make mistakes with SEO.
-If you lack the expertise, your best bet is to partner with an SEO company.
+If you lack the expertise, your best bet is to partner with a top SEO company.

 What does an SEO company do?
-Their team of experts works with you to develop a strategy for your business, then put it in place.
+Their team of experts works have proven work with you to develop a strategy for your business, then put it in place.

 Finally, they monitor and update your SEO.
 They respond to changes in Google’s algorithm.
 In short, they make sure your SEO is always turning in peak performances.